frankienaik/rtab_map_launch_files/README.md

 ## RTAB-Map slight explanation
 ![alt text](https://github.com/frankienaik/rtab_map_launch_files/blob/master/capstone/2d_3d.PNG)
 ###### This image is taken from https://introlab.3it.usherbrooke.ca/mediawiki-introlab/images/7/7a/Labbe18JFR_preprint.pdf.
 It shows the block diagram of the ROS RTAB-Map node.
+##### Important poitns to note:
+1) Laser Scan (mine) or Point Cloud is optional. (just like the RTAB-Map HandHeld Mapping tutorial)
+2) The TF defines the position of the sensors in relation to the base of the robot.
+3) Odometry can be from any source (which can be 3DoF or 6DoF).
+For our case, it would be either the generated icp_odometry or rgbd_odometry.

+For our use case, we used RGB-D Image(s) with our Realsense Camera D435i and RPLidar.
+Odometry is generated from either sensors with icp_odometry or rgbd_odometry.
+The TF output is then provided to our navigation stack to assist the drone to achieve autonomous navigation.

 ## Setting up and launching